 USGS HVO Press Release

-The U.S. Geological Survey's Hawaiian Volcano Observatory (HVO) recorded a magnitude-6.9 earthquake
+The U.S. Geological Survey's Hawaiian Volcano Observatory (HVO) recorded a magnitude-5.5 earthquake

-For more information on recent earthquakes in Hawai‘i and eruption updates, visit the Hawaiian Volcano Observatory website at https://volcanoes.usgs.gov/hvo/.
+For information on recent earthquakes in Hawaii and eruption updates, visit the USGS Hawaiian Volcano Observatory website at http://volcanoes.usgs.gov/hvo/earthquakes/.

 Daily updates about ongoing eruptions, recent images and videos of summit and East Rift Zone volcanic

 activity, maps, and data about recent earthquakes in Hawaii are posted on the HVO website at